mrilikecoding/StreamPoseML/README.md

 ## Creating datasets with features

 Poser was built while conducting studies of Parkinson's Disease patients in dance therapy settings.
-From these efforts, you can see many Jupyter notebook examples showing how you can use Poser to built your training dataset.
+From these efforts, you can see several Jupyter notebook examples showing how to use Poser to built a training dataset.

 To get a feel for building your dataset using Poser, see `/pose_parser/notebooks/dataset_for_ui.ipynb`

 The process looks like this:

 ```
+import pose_parser.jobs.build_and_format_dataset_job as data_builder

 # This is the main class that does all the work
 db = data_builder.BuildAndFormatDatasetJob()